bibicortesb/MechaCar_Statistical_Analysis-/README.md

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

 The model has been used to predict mpg values with a multiple R-squared of 0.7149, meaning 72.49% is the proportion of the variation in mpg variable that can be explained.
 There most be more variables contributting to the change in mpg, further analysis may be performed to improve R-squared value.
-Some alternatives could be to explore more variables or to try to find another distribution that better fits data.
+Some alternatives could be to explore more variables, analize interaction between current variables or try to find another distribution that better fits the data.

 ## Summary Statistics on Suspension Coils